 Teach your children about the importance of nutrition for a healthy mind and body.
 Explain why fresh is best.

 If you follow these simple steps your children will soon start to take a keen interest in fresh foods and helping you to prepare and cook meals.
 Regular interaction with food as part of your everyday home life will encourage children to make the right choices for their health.

 Lydia Oliver – Nutritional Advisor Only Best For Baby

-I offer one to one nutrition coaching for breastfeeding, post pregnancy weight loss, weaning, weight management and health.
+I offer one to one nutrition programmes for breastfeeding, post pregnancy weight loss, weaning, weight management and health.
 Contact me.

 A couple of weeks ago I was invited to attend the launch of Annabel Karmel’s new App Annabel’s Essential Guide to Feeding Your Baby & Toddler at the Apple iStore in Regent Street.

 The event was hosted by TV and radio presenter Jenni Falconer.
 Annabel talked about being a mother, coping with fussy eaters and how she began writing recipe books.
 Her career takes her all over the world as she continues to educate and encourage millions of parents on how to create simple and healthy meals for baby, toddler and child.

 Annabel gave a demo of her new App which includes 200 healthy recipe ideas, handy meal planners that you can personalise to suit your family, a shopping list feature and videos showing how to prepare food.
 This App ensures you’ll never be stuck for ideas at mealtimes.
 There’s a handy section on Tips and Advice covering everything from foods for babies and toddlers to allergies and batch cooking.

 Since my daughter was a baby I’ve read the range of Annabel Karmel Booksand found them helpful as easy reference guides to weaning and now for generating toddler meal ideas.